 I have performed for years as both a solo artist and in group dances at cultural event and celebrations.
-My performances and classes explore balance, ancient hand postures known as mudras, rhythmic steps, eye movements, expressions, sacred geometry, pranayama breath exercises, meditation, energetic control, emotion, and the storytelling of mystical gods, goddesses, humanity, and nature.
-Come experience my classes as a drop-in, private, or as a regular student.
+My performances and classes explore balance, ancient hand postures known as mudras, rhythmic steps, eye movements, expressions, sacred geometry, breath, meditation, energetic control, emotion, and storytelling of mystical gods, goddesses, humanity, and nature.

+Currently in 2020 my classes are online offerings.
 All levels of dancers welcome.
 Private instruction for individuals/groups as well as individual and group performance available via negotiation.
 Please inquire via contact in the form below.

 Photographs: Padma Vibhushan Guru Kelucharan Mohapatra offering pushpanjali to Lord Jagannath, Raka Bandyo performing at Bhaktifest, Raka Bandyo teaching Chauka at UW Madison School of Dance, Guru Sangeeta Kar in Tribanghi at Konark Sun Temple, Raka Bandyo presenting performance and glamour